yomorun/yomo/README.md

 ### 3. 运行 Run plugin

-1. Open a new termial, run `go run echo.go`, you will see:
+1. Open termial, run `go run echo.go`, you will see:

 ```bash
 % go run a.go